 Just going anywhere as a digital nomad isn’t really feasible.
 Why?
 For one, digital nomads live and breathe a stable internet connection.
 So no, you can’t just go anywhere your heart desires!
 The good news is, however, there are dozens of awesome cities and countries ideal for digital nomad communities!

-While this list isn’t comprehensive, here are some of the top digital nomad destinations for 2020:
+While this list isn’t comprehensive, here are some of the top digital nomad cities:

 - Bali, Indonesia

 - Chiang Mai, Thailand

 - Budapest, Hungary